hincaltopcuoglu/hincaltopcuoglu.github.io/README.md

 For Proof of The Maximum Entropy using basic proofs of derivatives to taylor series expansion -> https://hincaltopcuoglu.github.io/proof_of_maximum_entropy.html

 For Understanding Attention Mechanism -> https://hincaltopcuoglu.github.io/attention_mechanism_explained.html

+For the Proof of Joint Entropy using Marginal and Conditional Entropy -> https://hincaltopcuoglu.github.io/proof_of_the_joint_entropy_using_conditonal_entropy.html